Evolve 131: Storylines

-The card composed of matches resulting from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminate in a wrestling match or series of matches, with results predetermined by WWE's writers on the NXT and 205 Live brands.
-Storylines were produced on WWE's weekly television programs, NXT and 205 Live, and on Evolve events.
+The card included matches resulting from scripted storylines.
+Results were predetermined by WWE's writers on the NXT and 205 Live brands, while storylines were produced on WWE's weekly television programs, NXT and 205 Live, and on Evolve events.

 On June 26, it was announced that Adam Cole would defend the NXT Championship against Akira Tozawa, a wrestler dubbed the "Dragon Gate USA MVP" by WWNLive.com.
 It was also announced on June 26 that WWE Cruiserweight Champion Drew Gulak would face former Evolve Champion and current NXT wrestler Matt Riddle in a non-title match.
 The two wrestlers had previously been a part of the Catch Point stable during their tenures in Evolve.

 On July 2, it was announced that JD Drake would face Austin Theory in a Winner Takes All match for both the WWN and Evolve Championships.
 Additionally it was announced that Eddie Kingston and Joe Gacy would defend the Evolve Tag Team Championship against A. R. Fox and Leon Ruff.